tkmru/linux-insides-ja/Booting/linux-bootstrap-1.md

 It needs this to load an operating system with [UEFI](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface).
 We won't be looking into its inner workings right now and will cover it in upcoming chapters.

-The actual kernel setup entry point is:
+The actual カーネル setup entry point is:

 ```assembly
 // header.S line 292